More Information About Storage Executive

 Self-Monitoring, Analysis and Reporting Technology.
 It is the drive's self-reporting values around performance and health.
 These values are stored in the SSD's controller, and can be useful in identifying the cause of system or SSD malfunctions.

 What is Momentum Cache?

-Momentum Cache is a feature of Storage Executive that allows you to use some of your DRAM to cache write commands to the Crucial SSD when the SSD is installed as a boot drive.
+Momentum Cache is a feature of Storage Executive that allows you to use some of your DRAM to cache write commands to the Crucial SSD, increasing burst write performance.